Groundwork Technology Advisors

 Technology Role and Organizational Design

 Helping companies think through the right technology roles, reporting structures, and hiring profiles for their current stage of growth.
-Includes a review of the current structure, identification of gaps, and recommendations on role definitions and what to look for in future technology hires.

 Jon has a clear-eyed understanding of how engineering organizations need to be structured at different stages of a company's growth, and he's particularly skilled at balancing long-term investment in full-time talent with the elastic capacity that contracting organizations can provide.
 Under his leadership, FTEs and contractors don't operate as two separate tiers , they function as a unified team with shared standards and shared accountability.
 He also handles underperformance with a combination of humanity and decisiveness that is rare: he holds both the individual and the organization in mind simultaneously.
 The result is a leadership team that doesn't depend entirely on Jon to function well, which is exactly what you want from a fractional CIO.